Free-to-air: Australia

-Australia has five major free-to-air networks: the two public broadcasting networks - ABC and SBS, and three commercial networks - Seven Network, Nine Network, and Network 10.
-Traditionally each network had only a single channel in a geographic area, but with the advent of digital television each network started broadcasting several SD multichannels, such as 7two, 9Gem, 10 Bold, and SBS Food, as well as at least one HD channel.
+Australia has five major free-to-air networks: the two public broadcasting networks – ABC and SBS, and three commercial networks – Seven Network, Nine Network, and Network 10.
+Traditionally each network had only a single channel in a geographic area, but with the advent of digital television each network started broadcasting several SD multichannels, such as 7two, 9Gem, 10 Drama, and SBS Food, as well as at least one HD channel.
 There are also free-to-air community television channels in some major cities.

 Viewers in remote parts of Australia are able to access many Australian free-to-air channels using the DVB-S2 Optus VAST service.

 New Zealand

-New Zealand has a number of FTA broadcasters such as Television New Zealand's TVNZ 1 and TVNZ2, as well as MediaWorks New Zealand's Three and Bravo, Sky Network Television's Prime and the government subsidised the Māori Television and Te Reo channels.
+New Zealand has a number of FTA broadcasters such as Television New Zealand's TVNZ 1 and TVNZ 2, as well as Discovery New Zealand's Three and Bravo, Sky Network Television's Sky Open and the government subsidised the Whakaata Māori and Te Reo channels.

-Four channels, TV One, TVNZ2, Three, Bravo are also broadcast timeshifted by +1 hour on Freeview and Sky platforms.
+Four channels, TVNZ 1, TVNZ 2, Three, Bravo are also broadcast timeshifted by +1 hour on Freeview and Sky platforms.

 A broadcast of parliament and a number of local channels were available but since have closed, such as Cue TV were also available.
 Local stations such as CTV and Face TV (previously Triangle TV) were free-to-air analogue PAL transmissions prior to CTV migrating to the free-to-air digital DVB-T service and Face TV's terrestrial free-to-air service shutoff from December 2013.

-A digital terrestrial version of Freeview was launched in 2008, which, unlike the analogue and free-to-air satellite options, supports high-definition broadcasts for TVNZ1, TVNZ 2 and Three.
+A digital terrestrial version of Freeview was launched in 2008, which, unlike the analogue and free-to-air satellite options, supports high-definition broadcasts for TVNZ 1, TVNZ 2, Three and Bravo.
+While, airing the timeshifted channels also.

 South America

 Brazil

-In Brazil the main FTA satellite is the Star One D2, it holds approximately 16 C-band analog channels, including all major networks like TV Globo, SBT, RecordTV, RedeTV!, Band, TV Cultura, Futura, GloboNews and others, and 9 digital HDTV channels.
+In Brazil the main FTA satellite is the Star One D2, it holds approximately C-band analog channels (1985-2024), including all major networks like TV Globo (feed SP1 digital HDTV), SBT (feed nacional digital HDTV), Record (feed SP digital HDTV), Record News (feed nacional digital HDTV), RFTV (feed nacional digital HDTV), RedeTV! (feed nacional digital HDTV), Band (feed nacional digital HDTV), Cultura, Futura (feed nacional digital HDTV), TV Verdes Mares (feed nacional digital HDTV), Canal Gov, Canal Libras and others, 36 C-band and KU-band digital HDTV channels.

 Chile

-In Chile the main FTA satellite is the Hispasat 74W-1, it holds approximately 4 KU-band digital SD channels, including all major networks like La Red, TVN Chile, Chilevisión.
+In Chile the main FTA satellite is the Hispasat 74W-1, it holds approximately 10 KU-band digital HDTV channels including all major networks like La Red, Telecanal, TVN Regional, TVN2 Regional, Canal 24HRS, CHV, CHV2, CDTV, TV Senado, La Red Feed, Telecanal Feed and TVN Feed.